gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 studies these methods can be used to analyze.
 Graphical techniques provide opportunities for assessing specific patterns in variables, relationships between variables, and for generally understanding the responses obtained.
-There are many different types of plots and each can enhance certain features of data.
-We will start with a "fun" display, called a *tableplot*, to help us understand some aspects of the results from a double-blind randomized clinical trial investigating a treatment for rheumatoid arthritis that has the categorical response variable introduced previously.
+There are many different types of plots and each can elucidate certain features of data.
+The *tableplot*, briefly introduced in Chapter \@ref(chapter4), is a great and often fun starting point for working with data sets that contain categorical variables.
+We will start here with using it to help us understand some aspects of the results from a double-blind randomized clinical trial investigating a treatment for rheumatoid arthritis.
 \index{tableplot}
 These data are available
 in the ``Arthritis`` data set available in the ``vcd`` package [@R-vcd].